Thomas-JHR/Unmanned-Surface-Vessel-Studies/README.md

 # Unmanned-Surface-Vessel-Studies
-A Master of Engineering Academic Project
+A Master of Engineering Academic Project:

+Understand surface vessel modelling
+MATLAB code to simulate the infinite loop path following